lacquema/Astroide/README.md

 `make compile`

-Else, open the `<environment_path>/Astroide/Makefile` file and update the following parameters: COMPILF.
+Else, edit the `<environment_path>/Astroide/Makefile` file by updating the COMPILF variable.
 This corresponds to the paths or simply the command for the executables of the fortran compiler installed on your computer.
 Then, run the commands above.

 <br><br>